What are the expectations around the flexible use of direct payments?

 Given the social distancing measures, will all PAs have official documentation to show they’re doing essential work?

 No, this isn’t needed but Social Care Wales has developed a social care worker card to help identify key workers.
-As key workers, PAs are eligible for these cards.
+As key workers, PAs are eligible for the digital card.
 The cards help identify key workers when travelling between places and access other benefits for key workers, for example protected shopping times.

-The cards can be downloaded onto a phone or sent as a plastic card.
+The cards can be downloaded onto a phone.
 We have asked local authorities to help us identify workers who aren’t registered with us who are eligible for the cards, including PAs.

 If a PA does not yet have a card, they can ask their employer for a letter explaining the role they play and how this links to the guidance published on who falls into a key worker category.